webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 There is a compat-layer, so Main/Chunk/ModuleTemplate still exist, but only delegate tap calls to the new hook locations.

-MIGRATION: Follow the advice in the deprecation messages.
+__MIGRATION__: Follow the advice in the deprecation messages.
 Mostly pointing to hooks at different locations.

 ### Entry point descriptor